Wingfield railway station: Current status

 The empty station building and paved forecourt are Grade II* listed due to being one of the earliest surviving railway station buildings, and the only surviving example from the opening of the line.
-However, it has been listed on Historic England's Heritage at Risk Register for some years as being in a 'very bad' state.
+It was listed on Historic England's Heritage at Risk Register for some years as being in a 'very bad' state.
 In May 2018, the station was compulsorily purchased by Amber Valley Borough Council, due to neglect by its owner.
-A March 2017 Repairs Notice, served by the council with the support of Historic England, had not been acted upon.
+A March 2017 repairs notice, served by the council with the support of Historic England, had not been acted upon.

-In November 2019, the Derbyshire Historic Buildings Trust (DHBT) announced that it would be taking over the ownership from the council, following the receipt of lottery funding.
-The trust is restoring the building with the aim of finding new uses and plans to hold living history events and open days.
+In November 2019, the Derbyshire Historic Buildings Trust (DHBT) announced that it would be taking over the ownership from the council, following the receipt of lottery funding, and would be restoring the building with the aim of finding new uses, including holding living history events and open days.
+As of October 2023, the building has been restored to how it looked in 1840, and now operates as a tea room, shop, and heritage centre, with a model railway and views of the Midland mainline.